 The camera delivers great colour, clarity and contrast in good light, and good clarity and brightness in low light.

 - The front camera has a panorama mode, called ‘wide selfie’, for group selfies.

 - There’s a ‘live focus’ mode, which blurs the background a bit like a professional camera.
 The best bit?
 You can adjust the blur later.

 - There’s a ‘food’ mode, which automatically uses effects like blur and colour tone for great food photos.
-This mode becomes available only once you auto-upgrade to Android 9, though.
+This mode becomes available only once you auto-update to the latest version of Android, though.